OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 ## a) basic concepts of shaders

 Shaders are little piece of code executed in parallel by the GPU cores.
 The vertex shaders are executed once every vertex.
 The fragment shaders are executed once every pixel.
-On high end graphic card, the number of cores can goes up to 2560 (for the NVidia GTX 1080).
-The parellel execution on these cores make shaders incredebly efficient.
+As graphic cards can contain thousands of cores (the NVidia GTX 1080 contains 2560 cores for example), the parellel execution of the shaders is incredebly efficient.

 OpenGL shaders are written in GLSL, a language based on the syntax of C programming language.
 Functions behave like C functions.
 The main() function is a special function that will be called on every vertex/pixel.